 TZDs – TZDs bind to a particular protein in cells to activate genes and create new proteins that reduce insulin resistance and help glucose enter cells.

-*Please note, this page is not a comprehensive list of all of the available diabetes drugs.
+*Please note that this page is not a comprehensive list of all available diabetes drugs.